 Emotional intensity—it’s a common characteristics among Third Factor readers.
 We know it can be a good thing: it can add fanfare to life’s joys and heighten the small pleasures.
 Unfortunately, it does the same thing to our wounds and sadnesses.
-When paired as it so often is with high sensitivity, it can do things like crank up our response to perceived injustice or churn shame out of an alchemy of perfectionism or distorted ideals.
-And all this can make us run from our own feelings.
+When paired as it so often is with high sensitivity, it can make life pretty hard.
+It can crank up our response to perceived injustice.
+It can distort our ideals and transmute perfectionism into shame.
+And it can make us run from our own feelings.

 Recently, I had a chance to chat with an expert in precisely these challenges.
 Imi Lo is a therapist who specializes in the emotionally sensitive and intense population through her practice, Eggshell Therapy and Coaching.
 On the main page of Eggshell’s website, Imi lists a range of experiences that are common among her clientele.
 For example: You are naturally excitable and passionate—even if you don’t show it on the outside.
 Or, You have an innate urge to push the boundaries of conformity, even when it makes life difficult for you sometimes.

 “These are people who have been told all their life that they’re too intense, too sensitive,” Imi told me.
 “And they don’t know why.”
 For starters, her clients tend to be deep thinkers.
 “They think what others don’t,” she said, a trait which often leads them to feel like they don’t fit in—often even in their own families.
 It’s a perfect environment for existential depression—and for feelings that run to extremes.